petezh/peterzhang.me/_pages/about.md

 ### What's This?

 This site is a portfolio, blog, and notebook.
 I set it up to practice turning thoughts into words.
 It's become a way for me to share my ideas with others.
-Some key pages are
+Check out:
 1. My [habits](habits)
 2. My [media diet](media)
 3. My [ideas](ideas)